ssh-mitm/ssh-mitm/doc/audit_guide/file_transfer.rst

 .. tip:: **Try it first**

-   **Chapter 3** of the interactive tutorial demonstrates SFTP interception: a developer downloads a sensitive file and SSH-MITM logs the filename and content in plaintext.
+   **Chapter 3** of the interactive tutorial demonstrates SFTP interception: a developer downloads a file and SSH-MITM logs the filename and content in plaintext.

    .. code-block:: none

        $ ssh-mitm tutorial

    See :doc:`/get_started/index` for the full tutorial list.

+   In the Logfile Inc. scenario, that developer is Max Morgan (``mmorgan``) downloading a deployment artifact from ``files.logfileinc.internal``.

 In this chapter, we will explore how to intercept and manipulate file transfers using